DeterminateSystems/flakehub-push/README.md

       - name: Push to flakehub
         uses: determinatesystems/flakehub-push@main
         with:
-          visibility: "hidden" # or "public"
+          visibility: "unlisted" # or "public"
 ```

 ## Development against a local Flakehub server